Scalable Drift Monitoring in Medical Imaging AI: Methods

 In our previous implementation, we used a 128-dimensional latent vector produced by a VAE to represent the appearance of medical images.
 The VAE was trained on chest radiographs from the PadChest dataset \cite{padchest}, and the resulting latent vector served as the basis for calculating distance metrics to monitor shifts in image data.
 While this approach provided a functional, low-dimensional representation, it posed several challenges.
-Training the VAE required significant computational resources and data preparation which when in operation would need to be repeated at each site.
+Training the VAE required significant computational resources and data preparation that, in operation, would need to be repeated at each site.
 Moreover, the VAE's limited expressiveness made it insufficient for capturing the complexity of medical images, particularly across imaging modalities.

 To overcome these limitations, we transitioned to using MedImageInsight \cite{codella2024medimageinsight}, a foundation model designed specifically for medical image analysis, which provides a 1024-dimensional embedding.
 Unlike the VAE, MedImageInsight does not require site-specific training, offering a powerful pre-trained solution that can be applied to a wide range of medical images out of the box.
-The larger 1024-dimensional embedding is significantly more expressive, capturing a richer and more detailed representation of image appearance, enabling the system to better generalize across various clinical settings and imaging modalities.

-By leveraging MedImageInsight’s pre-trained, high-dimensional embeddings, we eliminate the need for extensive, site-specific training processes, simplifying deployment and reducing the operational complexity of maintaining the system across different locations.
-MedImageInsight's generalizability allows it to adapt seamlessly to new imaging environments and protocols without requiring retraining, which not only enhances the robustness and accuracy of our image appearance monitoring framework but also ensures the system is more scalable and easier to maintain.
-This transition ultimately reduces the operational burden, making the system more efficient in real-world clinical environments.
+The 1024-dimensional embedding is more expressive than the prior VAE latent and can describe a broad range of medical images out of the box, without per-site retraining of the encoder.